 In this article, we’ll examine the problem of video hosting in China.
-First, we’ll discuss why this market is important to business.
-In addition, we’ll review some of the main challenges for foreign companies seeking to do video hosting in China, and go into detail on options for video hosting sites not blocked in China.
-Finally, we’ll share three methods to effectively deliver video to a Chinese audience.
+First, we’ll discuss why the Chinese market is important to businesses.
+Then, we’ll review some of the main challenges for foreign companies seeking to do video hosting in China, and go into detail on options for video hosting sites not blocked in China.

-On a numerical basis, more people watch online video in China than the entire population of the United States.
-And that’s by a fair margin.
+On a numerical basis, more people watch online video in China than the entire population of the United States by a fair margin.
 On top of this, the audience in China is relatively young, which projects well for future growth.
 For example, more than half of online video viewers in China are in their teens and 20s.

-If you’re not in the eLearning sector, you may be selling products or services.
-Or perhaps you’re partnering with Chinese businesses.
-Nowadays, many companies want to deliver employee or agent training to their operations in China.
+If you’re not in the Chinese e-learning sector, you may be selling products or services, or perhaps you’re partnering with Chinese businesses.
+These days, many companies want to deliver employee or agent training to their operations in China.
 We’ve also seen an increasing number of companies using video to market to consumers in China.

 For all of these reasons and more, video hosting in China is essential to many businesses.
-Let’s turn now to some of the challenges in delivering video content to viewers in China.
+However, there are several challenges in delivering video content to viewers in China.